Bankrupt crypto lender Genesis optimistic it can resolve creditor disputes

 NEW YORK, Jan 23 (Reuters) - A lawyer for the bankrupt Genesis Global Capital said on Monday that the cryptocurrency lender had some confidence it could resolve its disputes with creditors this week, with a goal of emerging from Chapter 11 by late May.

-Sean O'Neal, the lawyer, spoke at a hearing in Manhattan bankruptcy court to consider "first-day" motions for Genesis Global Capital, the crypto lending business owned by Barry Silbert's venture capital firm Digital Currency Group.
+Sean O'Neal, the lawyer, spoke at an initial hearing in Manhattan bankruptcy court for Genesis Global Capital, the crypto lending business owned by Barry Silbert's venture capital firm Digital Currency Group.

 Genesis and two lending units filed for bankruptcy protection from creditors on Jan.
 19, two months after it froze customer withdrawals in the wake of the collapse of Sam Bankman-Fried's FTX exchange.

-The filing followed the bankruptcies since last July of crypto lenders BlockFi, Celsius Network and Voyager Digital.
+The filing followed the bankruptcies since last July of crypto lenders Celsius Network, Voyager Digital and BlockFi.

-O'Neal said Genesis had "some measure of confidence" it would resolve its disputes with creditors by the end of this week, following about two months of negotiations, but would ask for a mediator if it became necessary.
+O'Neal said Genesis had "some measure of confidence" it would resolve its disputes with creditors this week, following about two months of negotiations, and would seek mediation if necessary.

 "Sitting here right now, I don't think we're going to need a mediator," he said.
 "I'm very much an optimist."